Develop Guilt Free Snacking Habits

 Snack earlier in the day rather than late at night so you have time to burn the calories you eat.

 Do not shop for groceries hungry.
 We are more inclined to buy unhealthy foods when we are hungry.
 Before you go grocery shopping, eat a healthy snack first.

 Avoid sitting down at the dinner table in a starving state.

 Stay hydrated.
-Include non-caloric beverages with your snacks so your brain is not confused with thirst and hunger.
-Aside from water, try sparkling water with some fresh lemon or grapefruit juice squeezed in instead of soda.
+Include non-caloric beverages with your snacks so your brain does not confuse thirst with hunger.
+Instead of soda, try sparkling water with some fresh lemon or grapefruit juice squeezed in.

 Do not skip planned meals or snacks.

 Often people think skipping meals will help them lose weight, but that often results in night time binge eating.
 By eating three meals and planning snacks in between your meals, you can help yourself to maintain better control of your eating and thus lose some weight.